Skip to main content

 Watershed Stewardship

-The WNRCD has compiled a list of resources for landowners, municipalities and those int943803004_1e93dfc5db_oerested in concerning our natural resources on wise watershed stewardship.
+The WNRCD has compiled a list of resources for landowners, municipalities and those interested in concerning our natural resources on wise watershed stewardship.
 A watershed is an area of land where all water travels to the lowest point – a river, stream or lake.
 Water slides down the sides of the area from the highest point to the bottom of the watershed, like rain falling in a large bowl or basin.
 On its way, the water travels over land, across fields, forest, lawns and city streets, or seeps into the soil and travels under ground (ground water).
 We may not always realize it, but no matter where we go we are in a watershed.
 Whether it’s a watershed as large as the Winooski or as small as a backyard, human actions have an impact.

 Living in Harmony With Streams